Lattice models, deformed Virasoro algebra and reduction equation: Deformed Virasoro algebra

 Our proof is based on the free field representation for the DVA.
 In this representation the DVA is immersed into an appropriate Heisenberg algebra, while its irreducible modules $\cH_{kl}$ are realized by the Felder cohomologies of Fock spaces.
 The difficulty is related to the fact that $T^{(n)}$ and $T^{(n^*)}$ act differently on the Fock spaces, and their explicit free field representations exhibit no similarity.
 Recently, we obtained\cite{Lashkevich:2014qna} a similar kind of identity withing the algebraic approach of~\cite{Feigin:2008hs} to form factors of sine\-/Gordon theory.
 Nevertheless, the Felder resolution was not relevant in that approach, and the corresponding identities were valid subject to a complicated set of conditions.
 Finding a simpler and more transparent elliptic analog to those identities was one of the motivations of the present work.

 In~\cite{Feigin:2007arXiv0705.0427} a family of generalized deformed Virasoro algebras was proposed.
-Define the current \eq where the current $B(z)$ is an exponential of the extra free boson with special commutation relations \eq This current with one more current $\cT_2(z)$ generate an algebra with quadratic relations, which possess nice properties from the purely algebraic point of view.
+Define the current \eq where the current $B_\sigma(z)$, which depends on a parameter $\sigma$, is an exponential of the extra free boson with special commutation relations \eq For each $\sigma$ the current $\cT(z)$ together with one more current $\cT_2(z)$ generates an algebra with quadratic relations, which possesses nice properties from the purely algebraic point of view.
 Though most of the results below can be formulated in terms of the DVA itself, we will use this modified algebra because of several reasons.
-First, for $\sigma=1$ it simplifies the definition fused currents $\cT^{(n)}$ corresponding to~$T^{(n)}$.
+First, for $\sigma=1$ it simplifies the definition of fused currents $\cT^{(n)}$ corresponding to~$T^{(n)}$.
 Second, in contrast to the DVA (\ref{DVA-def}), it admits the limit $x\to\e^{-\i\pi/2}$, which corresponds to the construction of~\cite{Lashkevich:2014qna}.
 And the last, we expect that in this form the construction can be generalized to more complicated cases due to the relation of the modified algebra to the Ding\--Iohara algebra~\cite{Ding:1996mq}.